Pierre

 A strong political message

 Monuments of this kind were raised throughout the Roman Empire to honour Roman victories.
 They were often set up on borders or former battlefields.
-The Tropaeum Alpium in La Turbie also affirmed a strong political message of Romanisation upon the conquered territories.
+The Tropaeum Alpium in La Turbie also affirmed a solid political message of Romanisation upon the conquered territories.

 The 8th Wonder of the World!